 This will keep his attention all throughout the session and he will willingly obey your commands because he wants the treat that comes along with being obedient.
 That is one effective way of getting your dog to do what you require him to.

-- One (1) 16.0 oz Bag – Zuke’s Mini Naturals Training Dog Treats Salmon Recipe
+- (1) 16.0 ounce Bag – Zuke’s Mini Naturals Training Dog Treats Salmon Recipe

 - Wholesome, tender mini bites for all your adventures in training